CrowdStrike/falconpy/samples/falconx_sandbox/single_scan/README.md

 ![CrowdStrike Falcon](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)
 ![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20%40CrowdStrike&style=social&url=https%3A%2F%2Ftwitter.com%2FCrowdStrike)

-# Analyze a single file with Falcon X Sandbox
+# Analyze a single file with Falcon Intelligence Sandbox
 These examples upload a single file you specify to the CrowdStrike Sample Uploads API.
-The file is then submitted to the CrowdStrike Falcon X Sandbox for detonation and analysis.
+The file is then submitted to the CrowdStrike Falcon Intelligence Sandbox for detonation and analysis.
 Results for the analysis are displayed upon completion, and then the file is removed from the CrowdStrike sandbox.